 You will need to show:

-- excellent communication skills and the ability to make an impact;
+- excellent communication skills and the ability to make an impact

-- results driven approach to work;
+- a results driven approach to work

-- constructive and innovative thinking;
+- constructive and innovative thinking

-- proactive approach to work;
+- a proactive and project management approach to work

-- a commitment to learning and improvement;
+- a commitment to learning and improvement

-- the ability to build and develop productive relationships;
+- the ability to build and develop productive relationships

-- decision-making skills;
+- decision-making skills

-- attention to detail;
+- attention to detail

-- the ability to work under pressure and to take on responsibility;
+- the ability to work under pressure and to take on responsibility

-- flexibility and the ability to deal with the unexpected;
+- flexibility and the ability to deal with the unexpected

 - self-awareness of your own personal and professional development needs.